-- work out what’s going on and assess the level of needs, including risk or harm to the child
+- work out what’s going on and assess the level of needs, including risk or harm to the child or young person

 For others, we carry out a fuller assessment to find out more about what’s happening for the family, their needs and risks (which includes safety) and the right way to help.
 Depending on what we find, we will:

 - link the family with the right community based support services to help meet their needs in a coordinated, wrap-around way

 - for the more complex cases, we’ll hold a family group conference where the family and other key people agree on a plan to support the child or young person, and work with the family to help them care safely for their children and young people

 - if the child or young person is in serious danger and needs to be protected, they will be taken into care while we are working with the family.